Montrez/getting-familiar-with-docker/README.md

 docker: Error response from daemon: Conflict.
 The container name "/mysql-standalone1" is already in use by container "[containerId]".
 You have to remove (or rename) that container to be able to reuse that name.
 ```

 Use jdbc:mysql://mysql-standalone:3306/attorneygo_db instead for the database connection in the applications.properties file.
+This is the name of our new container and we need to access that information from our Spring boot application.

+## Step 4:

 In order to interact with our new container and mirrror our working directory with the container we could use this command:
 ```
 docker run -v “{Project Directory}:/home“ --it —name docker-mysql --link mysql-standalone:mysql -p 8086:8086 docker-spring-boot —entrypoint /bin/bash
 ```

+This will remove the need to have to rebuild or Dockerfile everytime we make a change.
+If you change directories into the home folder inside this container we should see the same folders and files that we have in our working directory.

 We can add debug to our container by using this commamnd:
 ```
 mvn spring-boot:run -Dspring-boot.run.jvmArguments="-Xdebug -Xrunjdwp:transport=dt_socket,server=y,suspend=y,address=5005"
 ```